-Though the Court can and should take a local approach to assess whether LCMs are commonly used for lawful purposes, LCMs are also "unusual" nationwide.
-Indeed, national polling suggests that a solid majority of Americans have never owned and have no use for LCMs, which alone suggests that LCMs are unusual.
-Many experts have testified that it is extremely rare to fire more than ten rounds in self-defense, and LCM use in hunting is often banned.
+Though the Court can and should take a localized approach to assess whether LCMs are commonly used for lawful purposes, LCMs are also "unusual" nationwide.
+National polling suggests that a solid majority of Americans have never owned and have no use for LCMs, which alone suggests that LCMs are unusual.36 Many experts have testified that it is extremely rare to fire more than ten rounds in self-defense,37 and LCM use in hunting is often banned.38

 Examined in isolation, national LCM sales data might suggest that this is a commonplace accessory in America.
 However, this may also reflect the popularity of semiautomatic pistols that can accept ammunition magazines (though those are itself a recent phenomenon, as such pistols were uncommon until the 1980s).
 The popularity of pistols that can accept LCMs does not mean LCMs are commonly used for lawful purposes, such as home defense or hunting.
-Indeed, there is simply three shells.
-14 Cal.
-Code Reg. §353(d).
+Indeed, there is simply no evidence that LCMs are "commonly" employed for such lawful purposes.
+The fact that LCMs were not widely available until relatively recently, are a destructive tool linked to rising fatalities in mass shootings, and are not necessary for self-defense suggests, to the contrary, that they are "unusual."

-&lt;sup>32 CNN/ORC International Poll, December 17-18 - Gun Rights 3 (Dec.
-2012), at http://i2.cdn.turner.com/cnn/2012/images/12/19/cnnpoll.december19.4p.pdf (in December 2012 national poll, 62% of respondents favored a ban on the "sale and possession" of LCMs allowing guns to shoot more than 10 rounds before a reload).
-See, e.g., Kolbe v.
+Regardless of how many LCMs may have been sold, self-defense by http://i2.cdn.turner.com/cnn/2012/images/12/19/cnnpoll.december19.4p.pdf (in December 2012 national poll, 62% of respondents favored a ban on the "sale and possession" of LCMs allowing guns to shoot more than 10 rounds before a reload).
+37 See, e.g., Kolbe v.
 O'Malley, 42 F. Supp.
 3d 768, 787 (D. Md.
 Aug.
 12, 2014) (expert found "that it is rare for a self-defender to fire more than ten rounds"; on average, 2.1 bullets were fired), aff'd, 849 F.3d 114 (4th Cir.
 2017) (en banc); Fyock v.
 City of Sunnyvale, 25 F. Supp.
 3d 1267, 1281 (N.D.
 Cal.
 Mar.
-5, 2014) (fact that "Plaintiffs only present anecdotal examples rather than quantitative studies"

-suggests it is very rarely "necessary to possess a larger magazine in self-defense").
-For instance, California prohibits hunting deer with shotguns holding more than three shells.
+5, 2014) (fact that "Plaintiffs only present anecdotal examples rather than quantitative studies" suggests it is very rarely "necessary to possess a larger magazine in self-defense").
+38 For instance, California prohibits hunting deer with shotguns holding more than three shells.
 14 Cal.
-Code Pag.
-8353(d)
+Code Reg. §353(d).